Shark Tank season 9 episode 12 introduces a “hate connection” app; a coconut water-related invention; DIY lab work; and a breakfast-on-the-go idea.

 |$1 million for 5%||$1 million line of credit at 8% + 5% equity||Lori Greiner|

 Entrepreneurs: Julia Cheek

 EverlyWell is the digital health platform making home health testing easier.
-EverlyWell offers a total of 35 in-home test kits that use either blood, saliva or urine to examine a variety of health aspects including testosterone levels, to metabolism and food sensitivity tests which are some of its most popular.
+EverlyWell helps examine 35 variety of health aspects with its in-home test kits including metabolism, testosterone levels, and food sensitivity tests, and are based on that either saliva, urine or blood.

-EverlyWell is dedicated to maintaining privacy and compliance standards to a high level.
+Maintaining compliance and privacy standards to a high level is what EverlyWell is dedicated to.
 The company does not sell or share customer data or test results